KygekTeam/PHAR-Converter/README.md

 ## Requirements

 To use PHAR Converter, you need Git installed.
 Currently, PHAR Converter only supports Windows 64-bit.
+PHAR Converter may work on Windows 32-bit, however it has not been tested.

 ## Installation & Running First Time

 **WARNING:** PHAR Converter is currently under Beta.
 There may be some bugs and compatibility issues.
 Click [here](https://github.com/KygekTeam/PHAR-Converter#contributing) to read about contributing.

+### Downloading packaged source

+Packaged source is available to download directly [here](https://github.com/KygekTeam/PHAR-Converter/releases).

+### Cloning from source

 1. Clone the repository recursively using Git
 ```